 The burial authority must provide and maintain a sufficient number of graves.
 The authority must also provide special graves for people who are not members of a Christian faith community.
-Burial authority tasks also include receiving the body of a deceased person for storage and viewing, performing cremations and burials and scattering ashes, and providing appropriate, respectful premises without religious symbols for a funeral ceremony.
+Funerals, cremations and burials also include receiving the body of a deceased person for storage and viewing, performing cremations and burials, and providing premises without religious symbols for a funeral ceremony.
 The responsibility includes provision of staff, buildings, machinery and everything else required for the work, as well as establishing, maintaining and looking after the public areas of the cemeteries.
 The burial authority's responsibility does not include maintenance of individual graves for which someone holds burial rights.
 However, some monitoring of the condition of these graves is included.

-1 The legislation only uses the term burial ground.
+&lt;sup>1The legislation only uses the term burial ground.
 This brochure uses the words burial ground, cemetery and graveyard synonymously.

-2 Burial authorities of the Church
+&lt;sup>2 Burial authorities of the Church